afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 > models::SenderMessageId get_sender_message_id(account_id)
 Get conversation specific expected sender message ID which API caller

-Get conversation specific expected sender message ID which API caller account owns.
+account owns.
 Default value is returned if the accounts are not in match state.
 Also state change to match state will reset the ID.

 ### Parameters